 - how to name a file in vi

-- rename password in vi editor -x command
+- how to rename word in vi editor

 - how to rename files in vi